messageraft/email-craft/docs/components/tailwind.md

 Our `Tailwind` component is lightning quick and extensible.
 No other email template system is as flexible or renders smaller with Tailwind styles.
 That's because we leverage the insanely fast and flexible [UnoCSS](https://unocss.dev/) project for Atomic CSS - including Tailwind _and_ [Windi CSS](https://windicss.org/) support.
 Not only do you get Tailwind support, but also the vast ecosystem of UnoCSS possibilities.

 ::: tip
-These are docs for the unified `jsx-email` package, and the Tailwind component contained within.
+These are docs for the unified `email-craft` package, and the Tailwind component contained within.

-Docs for the deprecated `@jsx-email/tailwind` v3.0.0+ can be found at https://github.com/shellscape/jsx-email/blob/tailwind-v3.0.4/docs/components/tailwind.md
+Docs for the deprecated `@email-craft/tailwind` v3.0.0+ can be found at https://github.com/messageraft/email-craft/blob/tailwind-v3.0.4/docs/components/tailwind.md
 :::

 ## Usage